Subscribie/subscribie/docs/content/en/docs/Tasks/change-shop-colour.md

 date: 2022-11-17
 weight: 5
 description: >
-  How to change the colour of your shop.
+  Learn how to change the colour of your shop.
 ---

 Subscribie offers you the option to change the colour of your shop.
 This can be done with the following steps.